The perfect team — composed of seasoned professionals with strong leadership.

 Following his retirement from the Air Force, Jeff flew various aircraft as a commercial pilot for United Air Lines, and subsequently became a Senior Analyst for BMH Associates.
 He joined Raytheon in 2005 as Business Development Manager for Joint Forces Command and U.S. Air Force Programs.
 He provided support to customers at U. S. Joint Forces Command (USJFCOM) and Headquarters Air Combat Command (ACC).
 Additionally, he served as the President for the Greater Hampton Roads Chapter of the NDIA (National Defense Industrial Association).
 In 2011 he relocated to Middletown, Ct and joined Kaman Precision Products.
 In this role he led all aspects of the business development and program management functions, developing and executing strategic plans to win new business and market share.
 He initiated teaming relationships and strategies for opportunities.

 In September 2014, he moved back to Williamsburg, Va and became a partner/owner of AOCE, a Service Disabled, Veteran Owned Small Business dealing in Services, primarily to DoD agencies.
-In the role of Chief Operating Officer (COO), he oversees all aspects of the daily operation of a $114M company specializing in Aircrew Training, RPA Operations & Test services, Command and Control services, Intel services, Advisory & Assistance services and Space & Missile Defense services.
+In the role of Chief Executive Officer (CEO), he oversees all aspects of the daily operation of a $114M company specializing in Aircrew Training, RPA Operations & Test services, Command and Control services, Intel services, Advisory & Assistance services and Space & Missile Defense services.

 Bill Davis, CFO

 Bill Davis – Bill is the Chief Financial Officer for Alpha-Omega Change Engineering.
 He graduated first in his class from the Air Force Academy with a triple major in Electrical Engineering, Economics, and Management.
 He also holds a Master’s Degree in Management from the UCLA Anderson School of Management, where he was recognized as an Edward W. Carter Fellow for Academic Achievement.